-I am a first year Ph.D. student in Carnegie Mellon University's Computer Science Department.
+I am a second year Ph.D. student in Carnegie Mellon University's Computer Science Department.
 I am advised by Andre Platzer.
 My interests include formal verification and ways in which math and computer science intersect.
 Within mathematics, I am particularly drawn to algebra.
 Currently, I am interested in how algebraic geometry can be used in formal verification.

 Before CMU, I was a math and cs major at the University of Maryland, College Park.

 - K Cordwell and G. Wang, Multilinear polynomials of small degree evaluated on matrices over a unital algebra, Linear Algebra and its Applications, 496 (2016), 262-287. ( Link )

 - K Cordwell, T. Fei, and K. Zhou, On lower central series quotients of finitely generated algebras over Z, Journal of Algebra, 423 (2015), 559-572. ( Link )

 - On Summand Minimality of Generalized Zeckendorf Decompositions, joint with Magda Hlavacek, Chi Huynh, Steven J. Miller, Carsten Peterson, and Yen Nhi Truong Vu. ( Link )

 - On Algorithms to Calculate Integer Complexity, joint with Alyssa Epstein, Anand Hemmady, Steven J. Miller, Eyvindur Palsson, Aaditya Sharma, Stefan Steinerberger, and Yen Nhi Truong Vu. ( Link )

 - On Within-Perfectness and Near-Perfectness, joint with Peter Cohen, Alyssa Epstein, Kevin Kwan, Adam Lott, and Steven J. Miller. ( Link )